Analog transmission

 Analog transmission is a transmission method of conveying information using a continuous signal which varies in amplitude, phase, or some other property in proportion to that information.
 It could be the transfer of an analog signal, using an analog modulation method such as frequency modulation (FM) or amplitude modulation (AM), or no modulation at all.

-Some textbooks also consider passband data transmission using a digital modulation method such as ASK, PSK and QAM, i.e. a sinewave modulated by a digital bit-stream, as analog transmission and as an analog signal.
+Some textbooks also consider passband data transmission using a digital modulation method such as ASK, PSK and QAM, i.e., a sine wave modulated by a digital bit-stream, as analog transmission and as an analog signal.
 Others define that as digital transmission and as a digital signal.
-Baseband data transmission using line codes, resulting in a pulse train, are always considered as digital transmission, although the source signal may be a digitized analog signal.
+Baseband data transmission using line codes, resulting in a pulse train, is always considered digital transmission, although the source signal may be a digitized analog signal.

 Methods

 Analog transmission can be conveyed in many different fashions: